-Bill Murray “teaches us all how to live” in Tommy Avallone’s inspirational and thoroughly enjoyable documentary that looks at the most bizarre, unbelievable stories involving the Ghostbusters actor.
+Bill Murray “teaches us all how to live” in Tommy Avallone’s inspirational and enjoyable documentary about the most bizarre, unbelievable stories involving the Ghostbusters actor.

 If I were to mention Bill Murray, you’d probably think about his most memorable performances.
 From Ghostbusters and Groundhog Day to Lost in Translation and The Royal Tenenbaums, the versatile actor has been entertaining us whith his iconic, all-too-human characters for over thirty years.
 He gave us Dr Venkman and Steve Zissou, he was our favourite Scrooge and he came up with some of the most imaginative and hilarious cameos we’ve ever seen (Zombieland, Coffee and Cigarettes, Space Jam… The list goes on).
 And yet, his impressive career is not the only factor that makes Bill Murray one of the most beloved actors of our time.

 The Bill Murray Stories: Life Lessons Learned from a Mythical Man is not one of those documentaries that goes through a celebrity’s career by concentrating on his filmography and adding a few anecdotes.
 In Tommy Avallone’s inspirational tale, those very same anecdotes are what matters the most, and the result is a thought-provoking, genuinely entertaining and thoroughly enjoyable documentary that looks into Bill Murray’s most surprising adventures and teaches us a lesson on empathy.

 Avallone has a special way of connecting with his audience.
 As he explains to us what prompted him to shoot this documentary and tells us about his many attempts to contact the actor – which were made even more difficult by the fact that Bill Murray is also famous for not having an agent – Avallone’s down-to-earth approach is what keeps us glued to the screen.
 “What happens when Bill leaves the set and goes back to being a normal guy?”, he asks, and our interest sparks.
 Because Bill Murray’s idea of a “normal guy” ‘s life is not so normal, after all.